updatecli/website/content/en/blog/2024/02/shareable_policiies.md

 docker login ghcr.io
 ```

-And now we can publish our new policy by running
+Then, we can publish our new policy to [ghcr.io](https://github.com/features/packages) by running:
 ```
 updatecli manifest push \
 	--experimental \